-Moreover, under the UIEDVPOA, "protection orders" include a narrow category of orders in criminal proceedings.14 This act limits Canadian protection orders to orders issued in civil proceedings.
-By defining "tribunal" to include an entity authorized to enforce a Canadian protection order, however, the act recognizes that a tribunal may include a court that imposes a criminal penalty for violation of a Canadian protection order.
+The term "Canadian protection order" is more limited than the definition of "protection order" under the UIEDVPOA, whose protection orders include orders in criminal proceedings.
+While this act limits Canadian protection orders to civil orders, enforcement of a Canadian protection order might have criminal consequences.
 Most states provide that the violation of a protection order is a misdemeanor.
 See, e.g., N.C.
 Gen. Stat. § 50B-4.1(a) (2013) ("Except as otherwise provided by law, a person who knowingly violates a valid protective order entered pursuant to this Chapter or who knowingly violates a valid protective order entered by the courts of another state or the courts of an Indian tribe shall be guilty of a Class A1 misdemeanor.")
-The drafters of this act encourage states to provide similarly for violations of a Canadian protection order.
+These consequences would likewise attach to violation of a Canadian protection order.
 Also, a Canadian protection order includes an order modifying a previous order.
 A modified order, therefore, is enforceable under the act in the same manner as a newly issued order.